KabusDev/dream-bot/README.md

 ## Dream Bot

+# This is currently abandoned, and will likely not be getting worked on in the future.

 Dream Bot is a discord bot specifically created for Re-Dream as a replacement for multiple bots, it is currently under development when I have free time.

 The Re-Dream Discord can be found [here][2]